KITcar-Team/kitcar-gazebo-simulation/docs/content/simulation_brain_link/index.rst

 .. _vehicle_simulation_link_node:

 The car needs to be moved, when `KITcar_brain` decides to start driving.
-Instead of reinventing the wheel, the contol team's(`Regelungsteam`) vehicle simulation is used to simulate driving behavior.
+Instead of reinventing the wheel, the control team's(`Regelungsteam`) vehicle simulation is used to simulate driving behavior.
 To do so, the command

 .. code-block::